PAX Labs has revolutionized the vape scene. How they swiftly swooped over the dry herb market makes them a force to reckon with in the vape industry.

 Is Pax 3 better than Pax 2?

 The PAX 3 arrived on the scene in late 2016.
-It has the same size and weight as the PAX 2, but the internals has changed quite a bit.
+It has the same size and weight as the PAX 2, but the internals have changed quite a bit.
 It is the most versatile PAX vaporizer to date.

 Pax 3 vs. Pax 2: What we liked

 The PAX 3 Vaporizer provides haptic feedback.
 It vibrates once it is ready to be used.
-It is also compatible with flowers and concentrates and has a 22-second faster heating time, which is less than half of what the PAX 2 offers.
+It is also compatible with flowers and concentrates and has a 22-second faster heating time, less than half of what the PAX 2 offers.